cacttus/sketchy/README.md

 ..
 ```

-## Building .EXE, .AppImg, .RPM, etc
+## Bundling  (.exe, .appimage, .rpm, .deb, etc.)

-To bundle the application into an EXE / RPM / AppImage run
+To bundle the application into an .exe, .rpm, .deb, .AppImage, or other standalone format run:

 `npx electron-builder`